algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 This text is climatic, it embraces the condition.
 Try to get the temperament.
 It will show a path to a civilised global coexistence.
-And that's exactly what I think **architecture** is about.
+And that's exactly what **architecture** is about.

 So first, nice paradox.

-### You Can't Improve by Doing Better
+### 1 You Can't Improve by Doing Better

+I'm upset!

-I'm upset. the war in Europe it does not stop.
-Escalate the whole world in quarantine for three months plus U.S.
-President threatening on daily base elites, powers and The Dirty secrets.
+The war in Europe which does not stop, but escalates... a whole world in quarantine for three months plus U.S. President threatening on daily base elites, powers and The Dirty secrets.
 Bombing rights.
 Get natural media reporting but are not reporting but hallucinating.
 And then this increasing number, the profit of $1 million per employee at meter 80,000 employees making 80 billion profit a year.
 This is another society, just this is wrong threatening.

 I'm talking as a European.
 It must be similar at other places.
 Amhara, Mali, Gaza, Lebanon, Libya, Kivu, Mexico, Syria, Sudan.

-Yeah, my arguments are clashing and things are getting dangerous.
+Arguments are clashing and things are getting dangerous.
 They want me to get involved.

 I don't.

 They want me, my colour, my gender, my nation as an argument.

 It's getting cramped.

 I look around the Internet to search and enlarge language models.

 What are the clashes?

-Terrorism, energy sources, social justice, cybersecurity, globalization, disruption, polarisation, inequality, poverty, health crisis, human rights, protectionism, corruption, privacy, limit of growth, singularity.
+Terrorism, energy sources, social justice, cybersecurity, globalization, disruption, polarisation, inequality, poverty, health crisis, human rights, protectionism, corruption, privacy, limit of growth, and singularity.
 I can easily find hundreds of these.

 They all sound the same, with a biocratic and technocratic taste, made by experts and protected by legions.
 This is a rough condition.
 It feels like bad weather.
 I cannot see any shelter anywhere.
 I feel exposed and fainted.

-There should be a reason for this.
+There should be a reason for this Condition.
-Condition.
 How do I start?
-What about the media bias, Lack of activities and the terrorism.
-Diversity, fake news, corporate influence, lack of coverage, polarisation, diversiveness, accountability, research and universities, Lack of diversity, applicability, protection, bias, opportunism, funding, conflict of interest, excess of the data, Open Access, ethics, independence.
+What about the media bias, Lack of activities and the terrorism, diversity, fake news, corporate influence, lack of coverage, polarisation, diversiveness, accountability, research and universities, Lack of diversity, applicability, protection, bias, opportunism, funding, conflict of interest, excess of the data, Open Access, ethics, independence.

-I'm beginning to realise that it is total the tools, instruments, analysis, operations, environment, the climate, the temperament, the science and media, the enterprise, the politicians, the NGOs, the world's language, argumentations and debates.
+I'm beginning to realise that it is total, the tools, instruments, analysis, operations, environment, the climate, the temperament, the science and media, the enterprise, the politicians, the NGOs, the world's language, argumentations and debates.
 Imagining, planning, doing, thinking.
 Me, you, everybody, the cultures, history, the arts, everything is part of the same.
-I hesitate to use the word problem.
+I hesitate to use the word **problem**.
 Everything, everybody, every argument faces the same paradox.

-You can't improve by doing better.
+**You can't improve by doing better.**

 We are doomed.

 ### 2nd Paradox